"Wild animals go through traumatic events all the time but they don't [usually] develop PTSD.

 "In humans however, we have a thinking brain that can override this automatic process controlled by the survival brain and nervous system, and we often impede this recovery process."

-Those comments are from her online program Mindfulness-based Mind Fitness Training.
+Those comments are from her online program Mindfulness-based Mind Fitness Training (MMFT).

 This Creative Mind Audio episode is an excerpt from the Untangle Podcast, hosted by Patricia Karpas, who starts by asking Dr. Stanley about her personal journey leading into her writings and teachings on trauma recovery and resilience.

 » Hear the full (47min) "Episode 500 Can You Rewire Your Brain and Train Yourself to Be More Resilient?
-With Dr. Elizabeth Stanley" in Meditation Studio (see link to podcasts at bottom of page).
+With Dr. Elizabeth Stanley" in Meditation Studio (choosemuse.com/pages/meditationstudio).

-Meditation Studio is part of the site of Muse EEG headband for stress relief and resilience.
+Meditation Studio is part of the site of the main site of Muse EEG headband.

-øø Continued below with video "Wild animals may recover from stress better than humans do.
+øø This article continued below with video "Wild animals may recover from stress better than humans do.
 Why?" with Dr Stanley, plus part of the transcript from the Untangle Podcast, plus article excerpt: "You Can Train Your Brain To Thrive During Trauma & Stress — Here's How."

 “When we're regulated, we're more likely to find agency and access choice in every situation, no matter how challenging, stressful, or traumatic it might be."